 Mark began his career as an in-house songwriter/producer at Darkchild Studios (2002-2004) under Rodney Jerkins, whose credits include #1 singles for pop artists from Michael Jackson to Justin Bieber.
 Following Darkchild, Mark worked on projects at Rainbow Studio (Oslo), Studio Victor (Montréal), The Nucleus (Toronto), and other international locations.
-Mark was an associate producer on Gabriela Montero’s Ex Patria, winner of ‘Best Classical Album’ at the 2015 Latin Grammy Awards.
+He was an associate producer of Gabriela Montero’s Ex Patria, winner of ‘Best Classical Album’ at the 2015 Latin Grammy Awards.
 Mark holds advanced degrees in music and business from McGill University, HEC Montréal, Universitet i Stavanger, and Université Laval.
 He is an alumnus of the League of American Orchestras’ Management Program in New York.
 Mark is a Faculty Member of the Salzburg Global Seminar and the Forum for Young Cultural Leaders at Schloss Leopoldskron.
 He has published articles in Music Theory Review, Music Theory Spectrum, Journal of the Art of Record Production, and elsewhere.